-The Home Building Compensation Fund provides a safety net for home owners in NSW faced with incomplete and defective building work carried out by a builder or tradesperson.
+The Home Building Compensation Fund (HBCF) provides a safety net for home owners in NSW faced with incomplete and defective building work carried out by a builder or tradesperson.

 We undertake a risk assessment of builders and tradespeople to determine their eligibility to obtain insurance cover.
 Certificates of Eligibility set out how much work a contractor can take on.

 Once a builder or tradesperson has eligibility, they can apply for a Certificate of Insurance for individual projects which they contract to do.

 A Certificate of Insurance issued by icare HBCF compensates homeowners for losses arising from defective and incomplete work where the builder or tradesperson:

 - has their building licence suspended by NSW Fair Trading due to non-compliance with a money order made in favour of the homeowner by the NSW Civil and Administrative Tribunal or a court.

 - Failure to commence work: loss of deposit under the building contract, claimable for up to 12 months from the failure to commence.

 - Failure to complete work: up to 20% of the contract price (including any variations), claimable for up to 12 months from the cessation of work.

 - Major defects: the cost of repair, claimable for a period of up to 6 years from completion of the work.
 If the homeowner becomes aware of the defects in the last 6 months of the period of insurance, they may claim within 6 months of awareness of the defect(s).

 - For non-major defects: the cost of repair, claimable for a period of up to 2 years from completion of the work.
 If the homeowner becomes aware of the defects in the last 6 months of the period of insurance, they may claim within 6 months of awareness of the defect(s).